davidlacedonia/javascript/es6_and_beyond/organization/README.md

 export { foo as bar };
 ```

 When you export something, you're exporting a binding to that thing.
-That means that if you change the value inside your module of a variable yoy already exported a binding to, even if it's already been imported, the imported binding will resolve to the current value.
+That means that if you change the value inside your module of a variable you already exported a binding to, even if it's already been imported, the imported binding will resolve to the current value.

 ```js
 function foo(..) {